 The pre-existing Dashboard developed organically as the startup worked out its product direction.
-This needed a reorganisation, with a scalable structure for expanding features in the future and to support a variety of different services (integrations like Windows and SAML services).
+This needed a reorganisation, with a scalable structure for adding new features and to support various integrations (e.g. Windows, SAML)

-Lead design and be responsible for the experiential strategy, producing all UX deliverables from 2016–2018.
+Lead design and was responsible for the experiential strategy, producing all UX deliverables from 2016–2018.

 There were a number of engineering issues that hampered the project:

 After evaluating the functionality and understanding the feature gaps with the product team, I undertook the following:

 Navigation structure was reorganised into clear sections, to help the user create a mental model of and manage the different aspects of our service.
 To simplify access flows for common tasks, I added cross-linking between related sections.

 Layouts needed to scale as the team added new features.
 By using a card-based layout, I was able to mix different elements as required while maintaining a hierarchical structure on the page.
 This gave us the added benefit of standardised components that could be reused on other screens.

 Admin privileges were grouped together to enforce a role-based access model, allowing for easier setup and management of admins.